Skip to main content Skip to secondary navigation

 How do I respond to mistakes?

 Everyone makes mistakes.
 And as the student voices above reassure us, students are not expecting perfect memorization.
 What’s most important is how to move on from the mistake.
 First, make sure to say the correct pronoun immediately.
 Then, apologize quickly, succinctly, and sincerely.
 Finally, move on with the content.
 This could sound like, “As she said... oops!
 I’m sorry.
-As they said…” It’s important not to over-apologize; this can sometimes make the student who was misgendered feel overwhelmed, on the spot, or now responsible for reassuring the person who made the mistake.
+As they said…” It’s important not to over-apologize; this can sometimes make the student feel overwhelmed, on the spot, or now responsible for reassuring the person who made the mistake.

 “Correcting yourself is fine.
 Don’t over-apologize.
 Better to just not repeat the behavior.” —Stanford student